georgeyounes/NICERUTIL/README.md

 ```

 This will eliminate any 1-second TIME stamps in the FPM_SEL table of the event file that are not
 covered by the GTI table.
-You may now run **barycorr** on that event file, and it shall run through
+You may now run ```BARYCORR``` on that event file, and it shall run through
 the barycentering of the TIME column in FPM_SEL without any errors.

 ### Running **flaghighenergyflares**